babygang-c64/BygShellV2/README.md

 - HELP : lists the internal commands and retrieves help for external commands with HELP <command_name>
-- M : memory dump / write, takes one start address or start / end address and when a single address is given you can write bytes just after it
+- M : memory dump / write, takes one start address or start / end address and when a single address is given you can write bytes just after it.
+Also view RAM under BASIC
 - ENV : view some environment info, change device and path location of external commands -q = quiet mode
     -d <device> = define device for external commands lookup